-George is Dean of a group of Anglican churches throughout the Midwest.
-He is a part of the Evangelical Fellowship in the Anglican Communion and the Anglican Church in North America.
-He serves on two boards: CMJ, the Christian Ministry among the Jews (the oldest Christian ministry to the Jewish people, and the support for Christ Church in the Old City of Jerusalem, the oldest Protestant church in the Middle East), and The Initiative - a network of leaders, ministries, churches and missions that strive to live out the unity for which Jesus prayed in John 17.
+He is a part of the Anglican Communion and the Anglican Church in North America.
+He has served on two boards: CMJ, the Christian Ministry among the Jews (the oldest Christian ministry to the Jewish people, and the support for Christ Church in the Old City of Jerusalem, the oldest Protestant church in the Middle East), and The Initiative - a network of leaders, ministries, churches and missions that strive to live out the unity for which Jesus prayed in John 17.

 His interest in physics continues, and he is also a potter and a member of the American Ceramic Society.